Using edge cuts to find Euler tours and Euler families in hypergraphs: Reduction using standard edge cut assignments

 \begin{cor} Let $H$ be a connected hypergraph with a cut edge $f$.
 Let $H_i$, for $i \in I$, be the connected components of $H \sm f$.
 Then the following hold. \begin{enumerate}[(i)] \item $H$ has a (spanning) Euler family if and only if there exists $j \in I$ such that \begin{itemize} \item $H[V(H_j)]$ has a non-empty (spanning) Euler family, and \item $H_i$ has a (spanning) Euler family for all $i \in I-\{ j \}$. \end{itemize} \item $H$ has an Euler tour if and only if there exists $j \in I$ such that \begin{itemize} \item $H[V(H_j)]$ has an Euler tour, and \item $H_i$ is empty for all $i \in I-\{ j \}$. \end{itemize} \item $H$ has no spanning Euler tour. \item If $H$ has no vertex of degree 1, then $H$ has no Euler tour. \end{enumerate} \end{cor}

-In Algorithm~\ref{alg:EF} below, we shall now put to use the results of Lemma~\ref{lem:HG^alpha} and Theorem~\ref{thm:H^alpha} (applied to standard edge cut assignments) to determine whether a given hypergraph has an Euler family.
+In Algorithm~\ref{alg:EF} below, we shall now put to use the results of Lemma~\ref{lem:HG^alpha} and Theorem~\ref{thm:H^alpha} (applied to standard edge cut assignments), as well as Corollary~\ref{cor:2-edges} and Lemma~\ref{lem:min-cut-large-edge}, to determine whether a given hypergraph has an Euler family.

+\begin{alg} Does a connected hypergraph $H$ admit an Euler family? {\rm \begin{enumerate}[(1)] \item Sequentially delete vertices of degree at most 1 from $H$ until no such vertices remain or $H$ is trivial.
+If at any step $H$ has an edge of cardinality less than 2, then $H$ has no Euler family --- exit.

+\item Let $H^{[2]}$ be the graph obtained from $H$ by deleting all edges of cardinality greater than 2, and $G$ a maximal even subgraph of $H^{[2]}$.
+Delete all edges of $G$ from $H$.